K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 2. Click the repository name from the contribution management repository list.

 3. Once it's clicked, it will take you to the Repository Details page.
-Among the three tabs in the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

 4. Once the screen appears, click the repository contributor authority to delete.
 ![016]

     Or, adding authority to Repository Contributors likewise, enter the name of the contributor whose authority is to be removed in [Search Source Controller User].
-Check the searched user and click '-' icon beside it.
+Check the searched user and click the '-' icon beside it.
 ![013]

 5. When Notification “Contributor has been Deleted.” appears, the repository contributor authority has been deleted successfully.

 ### <div id='12'/> 3.1.2.1.3.
 Check Repository Contributor Authority
 1. From the Repository Details page.
-Among the three tabs in the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

 2. A list of all the contributors who created their repositories can be checked.
 Whether the contributor is managing configuration can be checked by the Active/Inactive image located on the right side of the page.
 The status of Repository Contributor Authority can be checked by Owner/Write/View images next to the Active/Inactive images.
 ![017]